Frank9000/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Chase]
+# #100DaysOfCode Log - Round 1 - Chase

 The log of my #100DaysOfCode challenge.
-Started on [November 12, Monday, 2018].
+Started on November 12, Monday, 2018.

 ## Log